NanoComp/mpb/doc/docs/Scheme_Tutorial.md

                        (material (make dielectric (epsilon 12))))))
 ```

 Here, we've set several properties of the cylinder: the `center` is the origin, its `radius` is 0.2, and its `height` (the length along its axis) is `infinity`.
-Another property, the `material`, it itself an object--we made it a dielectric with the property that its `epsilon` is 12.
+Another property, the `material`, is itself an object &mdash; we made it a dielectric with the property that its `epsilon` is 12.
 There is another property of the cylinder that we can set, the direction of its axis, but we're happy with the default value of pointing in the z direction.

 All of the geometric objects are ostensibly three-dimensional, but since we're doing a two-dimensional simulation the only thing that matters is their intersection with the xy plane (z=0).
 Speaking of which, let us set the dimensionality of the system.
 Normally, we do this when we define the size of the computational cell, controlled by the `geometry-lattice` variable, an object of the `lattice` class: we can set some of the dimensions to have a size `no-size`, which reduces the dimensionality of the system.